 Concerning active applicants which are not railway undertakings, RFC North Sea-Mediterranean sends invitations to the ones which have already requested pre-arranged paths on the corridor.

 Four railway sector organisations also take part in the RAG's activities: CER (Community of European Railway and Infrastructure Companies), ERFA (European Rail Freight Association), RFG (Rail Freight Group) and KNV (Royal Dutch transport federation).

 The RAG is chaired by a representative of a railway undertaking.
 A vice-chairman replaces him in case of unavailability.
 They are both chosen by the RAG.
-In May 2016, the RAG chose M. Lieven Goethals (B-Logistics) as chairman and Eric Lambert (CFL Multimodal) as vice-chairman.
+In May 2016, the RAG chose M. Lieven Goethals (Lineas) as chairman and Eric Lambert (CFL Multimodal) as vice-chairman.

-Participants RAG meeting London 24/05/2016
+Participants RAG meeting in Paris 25/01/2017